vsrinivas/fuchsia/tests/README.md

 device.
 The test runner discovers the running fuchsia instance automatically, but may get confused if there is more than one.

+NOTE: In order to run tests, the test_runner must be run at startup time.
+You can either:

+* Use a gn module to automatically start it: `./packages/gn/gen.py -m boot_test_modular`
+* or, run `@boot /system/apps/test_runner` at your `magenta$` prompt.

 Each subdirectory contains one integration test, which can be run by invoking its `test.sh` script.